On the Consistency of Ordinal Regression Methods: Consistency results

 Now, by convexity of $\varphi$ we have

 where the last inequality follows from the fact that $\varphi'(0) < 0$ and $\beta(2 q - 1) \leq 0$.
 This concludes the proof. \end{proof}

 Note that we have given the excess risk bounds in terms of the conditional risk.
 These can also be expressed in terms of the full risk, as done for example by~\citet{Bartlett2003,Zhang}.
-Within the conditions of the theorem, $\psi$ is convex and because of Jensen inequality, it is verified that
+Within the conditions of the theorem, $\gamma$ is convex and because of Jensen inequality, it is verified that

-This, together with Eq.~\ref{eq:excess_risk_bounds} yields the following bound in terms of the full risk
+This, together with Eq.~\eqref{eq:excess_risk_bounds} yields the following bound in terms of the full risk

-{\bf Examples of excess risk bounds}.
+{\bfseries Examples of excess risk bounds}.
 We will now derive excess bounds for different instances of the AT loss function.
-The values of $\gamma$ only depend on $\varphi$, so we refer the reader to~\citet{Bartlett2003} on the estimation of $\gamma$ for the Hinge, squared Hinge and Exponential loss and to~\citep{Zhang} for the logistic loss.
+The values of $\gamma$ only depend on $\varphi$, so we refer the reader to~\citet{Bartlett2003} on the estimation of $\gamma$ for the hinge, squared hinge and Exponential loss and to~\citep{Zhang} for the logistic loss.
 Here, we will merely apply the known form of $\gamma$ to the aforementioned surrogates.

-\begin{itemize} \item \emph{Hinge AT}, : $\gamma(\theta) = \abs{\theta} \implies L(\alpha, p) - L^*(p) \leq A(\alpha, p) - A^*$. \item \emph{Squared Hinge AT}, : $\gamma(\theta) = \theta^2 \implies \frac{(L(\alpha, p) - L^*(p))^2}{k-1} \leq A(\alpha, p) - A^*$. \item \emph{Logistic AT}: $\gamma(\theta) = \frac{\theta^2}{2} \implies \frac{(L(\alpha, p) - L^*(p))^2}{2 (k-1)} \leq A(\alpha, p) - A^*$. \item \emph{Exponential AT}: $\gamma(\theta) = 1 - \sqrt{1 - \theta^2} \implies$ \\ $(k-1)(1 - \sqrt{1 - \frac{(L(\alpha, p) - L^*(p))^2}{k-1}}) \leq A(\alpha, p) - A^*$. \item \emph{Squared AT}: $\gamma(\theta) = \theta^2 \implies \frac{(L(\alpha, p) - L^*(p))^2}{k-1} \leq A(\alpha, p) - A^*$ . \end{itemize}
+\begin{itemize} \item \emph{Hinge AT}, : $\gamma(\theta) = \abs{\theta} \implies L(\alpha, p) - L^*(p) \leq A(\alpha, p) - A^*$. \item \emph{Squared hinge AT}, : $\gamma(\theta) = \theta^2 \implies \left(\frac{L(\alpha, p) - L^*(p)}{k-1}\right)^2 \leq A(\alpha, p) - A^*$. \item \emph{Logistic AT}: $\gamma(\theta) = \frac{\theta^2}{2} \implies \left(\frac{L(\alpha, p) - L^*(p)}{\sqrt{2} (k-1)}\right)^2 \leq A(\alpha, p) - A^*$. \item \emph{Exponential AT}: $\gamma(\theta) = 1 - \sqrt{1 - \theta^2} \implies$ \\ $(k-1)(1 - \sqrt{1 - \frac{(L(\alpha, p) - L^*(p))^2}{k-1}}) \leq A(\alpha, p) - A^*$. \item \emph{Squared AT}: $\gamma(\theta) = \theta^2 \implies \left(\frac{L(\alpha, p) - L^*(p)}{k-1}\right)^2 \leq A(\alpha, p) - A^*$ . \end{itemize}

 For $k=2$, these results generalize the known excess risk bounds for binary surrogates.
-For $k>2$, the normalizing factor $\frac{1}{k-1}$ is not surprising, since contrary to the 0-1 loss, the absolute error is not bounded by $1$ but by $k-1$ instead.
+For $k>2$, the normalizing factor $\frac{1}{k-1}$ is not surprising, since the absolute error is bounded by $k-1$ while the 0-1 loss is bounded by $1$.
 While similar excess risk bounds are known for multiclass classification~\citep{Zhang2004,avila2013cost}, to the best of our knowledge this is the first time that such bounds have been developed for the AT surrogate ($k > 2$).